 Though he famously forbids substitutions to his dishes, you'll find that traditional favorites such as Penne Alla Vodka and Linguine in White Clam Sauce are tasty enough just as they are.
 The large plate portions pair well with specialty cocktails and a lengthy wine list, including his own wine label.

-Located along the property's Le Boulevard shopping and dining corridor, the large space features a bar, lounge and dining room serving dinner, with lunch service beginning in November.
+Located along the property's Le Boulevard shopping and dining corridor, the large space features a bar, lounge and dining room serving dinner and lunch.
 The restaurant's design is influenced by the original location that Martorano (AKA the "Godfather of Italian American Cooking") first opened in Fort Lauderdale, Fla.
 The Paris Martorano's is the popular chef, DJ and cookbook author's second local location in addition to Rio All-Suite Hotel & Casino.

 What to eat at this Italian Restaurant